I first presented it at in 2021. You can watch the recording on the official conference website:

 The visual doesn’t have to be crazy complex or beautiful.
 Boxes and arrows work great.
 We’re certainly allowed to use text labels to make the imagery clear.

-Visuals lets us use our pre-existing embodied knowledge to show how programmes work in a that way text can’t.
+Visuals let us use our pre-existing embodied knowledge to show how programmes work in a way text can’t.

 II.
 What can visuals give us that text can't?

 I think visuals reveal three aspects of programming that we’re unable to see in text.